swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

     _ byteOrder: ByteOrder
   ) where T: ConvertibleToBytes & BitwiseCopyable & FixedWidthInteger

-  /// Append to the span as elements of a specific type.
+  /// Appends to the span as elements of a specific type.
   ///
   /// There must be at least `n * MemoryLayout<T>.stride` bytes
   /// available in the span.